rampion/conkin/README.md

 # Literate Haskell

 This README.md file is a literate haskell file, for use with [`markdown-unlit`](https://github.com/sol/markdown-unlit#readme).
-To allow GHC to recognize it, it's softlinked as `README.lhs`, which you can compile with
+To allow GHC to recognize it, it's softlinked as `Continuation/Kind.lhs`, which you can compile with

     $ ghc -pgmL markdown-unlit README.lhs